nidhishkrishnan/ngListSelect/README.md

-# ngAddRemove - An AngularJS Bootstrap supported directive for add/remove functionality
+# ngAddRemove - An Awesome AngularJS Bootstrap supported directive for add/remove functionality

 ## Features

 * ngAddRemove Component allows users to select items from a group of available list.
 * Supported both Array of String and Array of Objects.
 * Selection of Items can be either through buttons or item double click.
-* Supports Order of Items under the Selection Block.
+* Supports Ordering of Items under the Selection Block.
-* Supported six In-Built Color.
+* Supported five Built-In Color.
 * Bootstrap supported.
 * Options for Styling Buttons and Panels.
+* Options for changing component width, height and labels of Available & Selection Box.
 * Works in all modern browsers (IE9+, Chrome, Firefox, Safari etc.)

 ## Requirements